On this page

 Why it matters

-#- Receipt Notice (a related form) is issued by USCIS.
+#- Receive Receipt Notice (a related form) from USCIS acknowledging the submission.

-- USCIS reviews the form and supporting documents.
+- USCIS reviews the form and supporting documents for completeness and accuracy.

-- Receive notice of action regarding approval or denial.
+- Receive a notice of action regarding the petition's status.

-- If approved, proceed to next stage forms for further processing.
+- If approved, proceed with next stage forms or consular processing as applicable.

 Verification